fullmetalbrackets/blog/src/content/lifestream/book_the-hero-of-ages.md

 rating: loved
 ---

 Such a great trilogy!
-I'll be checking out Stormlight Archive at some points... the Cosmere has me now.
+I'll be checking out Stormlight Archive at some point... the Cosmere has me now.